wadmp/wadmp.github.io/tutorials/billing.md

 ![Request upgrade](/images/tutorials/billing/user_info.png "User info")

+&nbsp;
+&nbsp;
-## Request Upgrade to Trial/Premium
+## Request Upgrade to Premium

-To request the change to Trial/Premium, go to Companies list (in the menu on the left) and click the crown button at company you want to request for.
+To request the change to Premium, go to Companies list (in the menu on the left) and click the crown button at company you want to request for.

 ![Request upgrade](/images/tutorials/billing/request_upgrade.png "Request upgrade")